wayne0908/Multi-View-3D-Object-Detection-Network-for-Autonomous-Driving/README.md

 birdview: Birdview generated from LIDAR point cloud.
 Format: .npy file. [number of images, row of a image, col of a image, channels]

 anchor_label: Anchor labels corresponding to birdview.
-Format: .npy file. [number of images, row of a image, col of a image, number of anchors]
+Format: .npy file. [number of images, row of a image, col of a image, number of anchors].
 The values in anchor_label are either be one or zero.
 Being ones means the anchor are postive and otherwise are negative or invalid.

 anchor_label_mask: Mask for valid anchors of label.
-Format: .npy file. [number of images, row of a image, col of a image, number of anchors]
+Format: .npy file. [number of images, row of a image, col of a image, number of anchors].
 The values in anchor_label_mask are either be one or zero.
 Being one means the corresponding anchors of label are counted in training otherwise are not.

 anchor_reg: Anchor regression value corresponding to birdview.
-Format: .npy file. [number of images, row of a image, col of a image, number of anchors, number of regression values] The values in anchor_reg are the regression values of each anchor.
+Format: .npy file. [number of images, row of a image, col of a image, number of anchors, number of regression values].
+The values in anchor_reg are the regression values of each anchor.

 anchor_reg_mask: Mask for valid anchors of regression.
-Format: .npy file. [number of images, row of a image, col of a image, number of anchors]
+Format: .npy file. [number of images, row of a image, col of a image, number of anchors].
 The values in anchor_reg_mask are either be one or zero.
 Being one means the corresponding anchors of rehression are counted in training otherwise are not

 Training data for fusion network (train_fusion.py):

-training_data: a list containing training data training_data[0] = data_birdview
+training_data: a list containing training data

+training_data[0] = data_birdview

 training_data[1] = data_frontview

 training_data[2] = data_rgbview

 training_data[3] = data_birdview_rois

 training_data[4] = data_frontview_rois

 training_data[5] = data_rgbview_rois

 training_data[6] = data_birdview_box_ind

 training_data[7] = data_frontview_box_ind

 training_data[8] = data_rgbview_box_ind

 training_data[9] = data_ROI_labels

 training_data[10] = data_ROI_regs

 training_data[11] = data_cls_mask

 training_data[12] = data_reg_mask

 validation_data has same structure of training_data